riverbed/Riverbed-Community-Toolkit/APM/102-opentelemetry-spring-demo-app/README.md

 # 102-opentelemetry-spring-demo-app

-This cookbook sets up a Java microservices application with the [Aternity APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector) on a Docker host to start practicing Digital Experience Monitoring (DEM) using [Aternity APM](https://www.aternity.com/application-performance-monitoring/) and [OpenTelemetry](https://opentelemetry.io/).
+This cookbook sets up a Java microservices application with the [APM OpenTelemetry collector container](https://hub.docker.com/r/aternity/apm-collector) on a Docker host to start practicing Digital Experience Monitoring (DEM) using [APM](https://www.riverbed.com/products/application-performance-monitoring/) and [OpenTelemetry](https://opentelemetry.io/).

 The sample app is the famous Java Community application called [Spring PetClinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices).
 Composed of multiple services that run in containers, like Config, Discovery Server, Customers, Vets, Visits and API, it uses [ZipKin](https://zipkin.io/) instrumentation to export some application telemetry (traces for the service calls).
-The [Aternity APM OpenTelemetry collector](https://hub.docker.com/r/aternity/apm-collector) is integrated in the architecture, it also runs in a container, taking the role of the Tracing Server to collect and store the telemetry in the Aternity APM backend (SaaS).
+The [APM OpenTelemetry collector](https://hub.docker.com/r/aternity/apm-collector) is integrated in the architecture, it also runs in a container, taking the role of the Tracing Server to collect and store the telemetry in the APM backend (SaaS).

-The [Aternity APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) keeps 100% of the traces to provide full fidelity for application performance and behavior analysis.
+The [APM OpenTelemetry Collector](https://hub.docker.com/r/aternity/apm-collector) keeps 100% of the traces to provide full fidelity for application performance and behavior analysis.
 There is no data sampling.

 ![diagram](images/102-diagram.png)

 ## Prerequisites

-1. an Aternity APM account (SaaS)
+1. an APM account (SaaS)
 2. a Docker host, for example [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Step by step

-### Step 1 - Connect to Aternity APM web console
+### Step 1 - Connect to the APM web console

-Navigate to Aternity APM (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:
+Navigate to the APM web console (for example [https://apm.myaccount.aternity.com](https://apm.myaccount.aternity.com)) > Agents > Install Agents:

 1. Find your **CustomerID**, for example *12341234-12341234-13241234*
 2. Grab the **SaaS Analysis Server Host** starting with "agents.apm", for example *agents.apm.myaccount.aternity.com*

 ### Step 2 - Get the docker-compose

-Download a local copy of the file [docker-compose.yml](docker-compose.yml), for example  [right-click here to download](https://raw.githubusercontent.com/Aternity/Tech-Community/main/102-opentelemetry-spring-demo-app/docker-compose.yml) and save it in the directory `Tech-Community/102-opentelemetry-spring-demo-app`
+Download a local copy of the file [docker-compose.yml](docker-compose.yml), for example  [right-click here to download](https://raw.githubusercontent.com/riverbed/Riverbed-Community-Toolkit/refs/heads/master/APM/102-opentelemetry-spring-demo-app/docker-compose.yml) and save it in the directory `Riverbed-Community-Toolkit/APM/102-opentelemetry-spring-demo-app`

-In this YAML file, the *tracing-server* section contains the Aternity APM OpenTelemetry Collector definition.
+In this YAML file, the *tracing-server* section contains the APM OpenTelemetry Collector definition.
 There are variables that correspond to the CustomerID and to the SaaS Analysis Server Host.
 They will be set in the next step.

 ```yaml
   tracing-server: